silnrsi/FDBP/README.md

 # FDBP
 Font Development Best Practice documentation

-General Info
+## General Info
+- The anticipated content of the book can be found in the https://github.com/silnrsi/FDBP/blob/gh-pages/en-US-weightlist.md document.
-- Each page is written in GitHub Flavored Markdown (GFM) and begins with Jekyll front matter which specifies the title, category, weight (page sort order), published status, and layout (page template - bookpage is currently used by all pages).
+- Each page is written in GitHub Flavored Markdown (GFM) and begins with Jekyll front matter which specifies the title, category, weight (page sort order), outline level (similar to the weight, but showing the hierarchy), published status, and layout (page template - bookpage is currently used by all pages).
 - The GFM pages are in the en-US folder.
-- The current pages are all placeholders which need to be filled out.
+- Some of the current pages are placeholders which need to be filled out and/or replaced by several pages.
+New pages probably aren’t needed for topics below the top level -- at least not until a higher level page gets too full.

 ## Contributing